 • Cost: 1BR from $1,000/month; higher in winter, especially beachside

-• Best for: Surfers, expat community seekers, seasonal long-term visitors (November–April)
+• Best for: Surfers and seasonal long-term visitors (November–April)

 • Time needed: Monthly commitment minimum; weekly rates are high year-round